 And there you have it, three questions to ask yourself when exploring NFTs: how collectable is it, determined by art, style, and rarity; does it offer extra benefits and utility outlined in a roadmap; and is the project supported by an active community?

-You can find many of the examples listed above and new projects dropping soon on the Crypto.com NFT Platform.
+You can find many of the examples listed above and new projects dropping soon on the Crypto.com NFT Platform and check out our DeFi Wallet App where you can now easily manage your NFTs from the dedicated ‘NFTs’ screen.

 A Word on DYOR (Do Your Own Research)